+Which would be the closest synonym for the word customize, as it is used above?

+- Adapt 🙆

+- B Catalyze

+- © Expand

+- Acknowledge

-Which would be the closest synonym for the word customize , as it is used above?
-Adapt B Catalyze © Expand D Acknowledge Question 7 Which passage from the Article best supports the idea that bubble tea is now becoming a part of American life?
-A Tapioca is also used to make desserts, and that probably explains how bubble tea was invented.
+Which passage from the Article best supports the idea that bubble tea is now becoming a part of American life?
+Tapioca is also used to make desserts, and that probably explains how bubble tea was invented.
 In the 1980s, tapioca desserts and milk tea were both popular in Taiwan.
 Milk tea is a drink consisting of-you guessed it-tea and milk or creamer.
 Near the end of that decade, some creative snacker added ice and tapioca pearls to a milk tea.
 Who was this trendsetter and where exactly did the inspiration strike?
 Those are questions steeped in controversy.
 Different people and cities have claimed the credit.

-B Customers can choose the type of tea, for example, black, green, jasmine, or oolong, the amount of ice, and the exact level of sweetness.
-There's also a flurry of flavor options. © In the 1990s, bubble tea shops started opening in the United States, especially in areas where there were a lot of Taiwanese immigrants, like Southern California.
-D A bubble tea shop can be a great place to chill out while you enjoy your concoction.
+^B Customers can choose the type of tea, for example, black, green, jasmine, or oolong, the amount of ice, and the exact level of sweetness.
+There's also a flurry of flavor options.

+© In the 1990s, bubble tea shops started opening in the United States, especially in areas where there were a lot of Taiwanese immigrants, like Southern California.

+● A bubble tea shop can be a great place to chill out while you enjoy your concoction.
 In fact, for many people, the fun, relaxing atmosphere is as much of a draw as the bubble tea itself.
 In Southern California, for example, bubble tea shops are especially popular with high school and college students.
 They go there to hang out with friends, play games, or study.
 For these young people, the shops are an important part of their social lives.

-Question 8 The reader can infer from the Article that Bubble tea shops appeared in Southern California after they became popular in other parts of the country.
-B The rate that bubble tea shops are opening in the U.S. has slowed compared to the rate at which they were opening in the 1990s. © Ordering a cup of bubble tea can be a confusing experience, especially for those who have never done it before.
+Bubble tea shops appeared in Southern California after they became popular in other parts of the country.

+^B The rate that bubble tea shops are opening in the U.S. has slowed compared to the rate at which they were opening in the 1990s.

+© Ordering a cup of bubble tea can be a confusing experience, especially for those who have never done it before.

 D Bubble tea shops in Southern California encourage customers to finish their beverages quickly to make room for more customers.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
+Newer is better.